Medical Product Development: Systems Engineering

-Our systems engineering team plays a leading role in every design project.
+KMC's systems engineering team plays a leading role in every medical device development project througout the Total Product Lifecycle.
 This begins with assuring that the product requirements are accurately documented prior to design so that the developed product will meet the intended use.
 As the architects of the medical devices and instruments that we design, our systems engineers are responsible for:

 Hardware/Software Architecture Concept Definition

 The development of medical device design concepts and system hardware/software architecture is critical.
 Our team identifies design concepts, and evaluates each for its compliance with requirements.
 This ensures a successful market introduction.

 Concepts selected for refinement by the customer undergo further development.
 KMC Systems’ system engineers coordinate this activity and perform system-level analysis of critical functions and performance.
 This analysis can include the following:

 - system timing and throughput

 - feature/instrument performance simulation

 - critical interfaces and tolerances

 - thermal/optical performance